 This court has adopted and implemented this Plan based upon the Model EDR Plan adopted by the Judicial Conference of the United States.
 All modifications from the Model EDR Plan have been approved by the Judicial Council of the Ninth Circuit.
 All future modifications to the EDR Plan must likewise be approved by the Judicial Council of the Ninth Circuit through the Office of the Circuit Executive.
 A copy of this Plan and any subsequent modifications shall be available to each covered employee and shall be posted on the court/office's internal and external website(s).
 A copy of this Plan and any subsequent modifications shall be filed with the Office of the Circuit Executive and the Administrative Office.
-This court/office shall annually submit a report on the implementation of the Plan to the Administrative Office for inclusion in the Director's Annual Report to the Judicial Conference.
+This court/office for inclusion in the Director's Annual Report to the Judicial Conference.
 A copy of this annual report shall also be provided to the Judicial Council of the Ninth Circuit through the Office of the Circuit Executive.